 At a time when there was no power assisted hoist or crane, our ancestors figured out how to raise, prop, position and balance these gigantic table tops upon three or four supporting stones.

 Brownshill, the largest dolmen in Ireland and Europe is found in County Carlow.
-That massive capstone weighs over 150 tons, which is a staggering 330,693 pounds.

 Our Celtic forefathers were no weaklings, that’s for sure